Hmong Americans: Colorado

-Colorado is home to approximately 5,000 Hmong who first settled in the state in the late 1976 to early 1980s.
-Today, most of the Hmong live in the north metro Denver area including Arvada, Brighton, Broomfield, Federal Heights, Lafayette, Northglenn, Thornton and Westminster.
+Colorado is home to approximately 5,000 Hmong, who first settled in the state from late 1976 to the early 1980s.
+Today, most ethnic Hmong live in the north metro Denver area, including Arvada, Brighton, Broomfield, Federal Heights, Lafayette, Northglenn, Thornton and Westminster.

 In 1995, Golden, Colorado became the first city in the United States to designate a Lao-Hmong Recognition Day.
-Since then, other areas in the country followed suit, declaring July 22 “Lao-Hmong Recognition Day”.
-The establishment of this day recognizes the bravery, sacrifice, and loyalty to the United States exhibited by the Lao-Hmong.
-The Lao-Hmong Recognition Day was held in recognition and to honor of the Lao-Hmong Special Guerrilla Units (SGU) Veterans, "America’s Secret Army and Most Loyal Allies."
-The SGUs were composed of indigenous Laotians, especially the Hmong, Lao, Mien, Lue, Khmu and Thaidam tribes, and were known for their patriotism, valiant service, personal sacrifice and loyal support of the United States Armed Forces in Laos during the Vietnam War.
+Since then, other areas in the country followed suit, declaring July 22 "Lao-Hmong Recognition Day".
+The special day honors the bravery, sacrifice, and loyalty to the United States exhibited by the Lao-Hmong.
+The Lao-Hmong Recognition Day was held in recognition and to honor of the Lao-Hmong Special Guerrilla Units (SGU) Veterans, "America's Secret Army and Most Loyal Allies".
+The SGUs were composed of indigenous Laotians, especially members of the Hmong, Lao, Mien, Lue, Khmu and Thaidam tribes.
+They were known for their patriotism, valiant service, personal sacrifice, and loyal support of the United States Armed Forces in Laos during the Vietnam War.

-"Historically, the Lao-Hmong people were one of our country’s most loyal allies.
+"Historically, the Lao-Hmong people were one of our country's most loyal allies.
 During the Vietnam War, they fought bravely alongside U.S. soldiers.
 Many emigrated to the U.S. and now proudly call this country their home.
 We are grateful for their service and sacrifice to our nation," said U.S. Rep. Ed Perlmutter (CO-07).

-The Hmong Alliance and Missionary District headquarters is located in Thornton, CO.
-In 2018, the Hmong District celebrates its fortieth-year anniversary in St. Paul, MN with over 110 churches scattered throughout the United States with an inclusive membership of 30,000 plus people.
+The Hmong Alliance and Missionary District headquarters is located in Thornton, Colorado.
+In 2018, the Hmong District celebrates its fortieth-year anniversary in St. Paul.
+It has more than 110 churches scattered throughout the United States with an inclusive membership of 30,000 plus people.
 The Hmong District is led by Rev. Dr. Lantzia Thao (Tswv Txos), who acts as the Hmong District Superintendent overseeing the entire movement and operations.